JeschkeLab/autoDEER/_sources/source/autoDEER/semi_autoDEER.rst.txt

 Semi - autoDEER
 ===============

-What is a semi-autoDEER experiemnt?
+What is a semi-autoDEER experiment?
 -----------------------------------
-A semi-autoDEER experiemnt is an autoDEER experiemnt run inside a Jupyter notebook where each sub-experiment is run individually this allows an experianced user to intercede and take control when necessary or provide slight modifications to the script.
-It has the same form and layout to a fully autoDEER experiment.
+A semi-autoDEER experiment is an autoDEER experiment run inside a Jupyter notebook where each sub-experiment is run individually this allows an experienced user to intercede and take control when necessary or provide slight modifications to the script.
+It has the same form and layout as a fully autoDEER experiment.

-In this example we show how to run a five-pulse DEER experiment using rectangular pulses.
+In this example, we show how to run a five-pulse DEER experiment using rectangular pulses.

 Setup
 -----
-First we must import all the necessary packages, and the interface.
+First, we must import all the necessary packages and the interface.
 In this example we are using a custom ETH-AWG interface.

 .. code-cell:: python